 There are many ways you can locate federal regulations.
 Which method you use depends on what information is available to you.
 If you are lucky you may already have a citation to a relevant regulation, or a citation to a relevant statute.
 Our law library maintains one year of the Federal Register in print and also maintains a copy of the Code of Federal Regulation.

-The good news is that once you have the statutory citation you can use a table to identify relevant reg’s.
+Once you have the statutory citation you can use also use a table to identify relevant reg’s.
 How?
-By browsing the CFR Parallel Table.
-Go to govinfo.gov > click on category > Regulatory Information on the right >select this option.
-This will allow you to access the Code of Federal Regulations Parallel Table of Authorities and rules.
-Your statutory citation will lead you to relevant regulations in the CFR.
+By browsing the CFR Parallel Table!
+Go to govinfo.gov > click on category > Regulatory Information on the right.
+This route will allow you to access the Code of Federal Regulations Index and Finding Aids.
+Parallel Table of Authorities and rules (linked here).
+Your statutory citation will then through this table lead you to relevant regulations in the CFR!

 1. If you have the statutory citation in the USC then head to CFR indexes and findlng tools.
 Parallel Table of Authorities will allow you to find l to identify the CFR Part that you will need to explore